connor-brooks/gptx/README.md

     prompt = "only reply in rust code. no english or explanations just output the code"
 ```
 Which can be called with `tgpt -r rs "how to reverse a vector"`.
 Alternatively an alias can be set with alias `rsgpt="tgpt -r rs"`.

+## Scripting
+tgpt attempts to provide only enough functionality to act as a building block for scripts, allowing the user to tailor a custom experience best suited to their unique workflows.
+### Examples
+#### cgpt
+todo

+## Notes
+* The project was heavily inspired by TheR1D's [shell_gpt](https://github.com/TheR1D/shell_gpt).